Skip to main content

 screenshot

-Two neurons strongly activate each other, forming a recurrent excitatory circuit.
-Both neurons drive the robot forward.
-A sensory neuron detects green and activates the recurrent circuit.
-A second, inhibitory sensory neuron detects red and stops the recurrent circuit.
+Brain: Two neurons strongly activate each other (forming a recurrent excitatory circuit that can sustain activation indefinitely).
+Each neuron drives one of the wheels forward.
+A neuron detects green and activates the recurrent circuit.
+A second, inhibitory neuron responds to red, and stops the recurrent circuit.

 screenshot